 Report on cultural affairs for the Istanbul edition of this powerful international brand.
 You’ll cover trends, thought, music, travel, food, books and the arts.

-Global Information Network/Interpress News Service is a global not-for-profit news service, founded in 1997 to focus on developing country issues.
+This is a global not-for-profit news service, founded in 1997 to focus on developing country issues.
 IPS stories are widely published in Latin America, Asia and Africa.
-You’ll write a minimum of four feature stories about Turkish issues, under the guidance of editors at New York headquarters, drawing upon the assistance and direction of the Istanbul Project faculty.
+You’ll write a minimum of three feature stories about Turkish issues, under the guidance of editors, drawing upon the assistance and direction of the Istanbul Project faculty.

 Note: As in all journalism, publications are never obligated to publish your stories.
 It is up to you to generate work that meets your assigned publication’s standards.

-Interns will live in attractive university dorms in single or twin rooms in an upscale neighborhood in central Istanbul, within easy reach of all program activities.
+Interns will live in attractive university dorms in single or twin rooms in the upscale Beşiktaş neighborhood of central Istanbul, within easy reach of all program activities.
 Dorms are equipped with cooking facilities, high-speed Internet service, televisions, dishwashers and washing machines, and are protected by 24-hour security.
 There’s a campus meal service, and many inexpensive cafes, restaurants and shops nearby.
 Get more information about The Istanbul Project.

 Get more information about The Istanbul Project.